holaplex/metaplex/REVIVE_YOUR_STORE_TUTORIAL.md

-# Revive your old Holaplex Storefront
+# Revive your OG Holaplex Storefront

 ## Prerequisites:
 * NodeJS 16.14.0 (use nvm for this)